 1966 World Cup (Background and Preparations)

-A then-record 70 nations entered the qualifying competition, although that number was significantly reduced by an African boycott, in protest at the continent not having an automatic qualification place.
-There were 16 final places available, divided into four groups of four teams each, assigned as follows: ten from Europe, four from South America, one from Asia and one from North and Central America.
-The top two nations from each group advanced to the quarter-finals, and the knock-out stages were to be decided by the drawing of lots if teams were level after 90 minutes and a further 30 minutes of extra-time, but fortunately this was not necessary.
+A then-record 70 nations entered the 1966 qualifying competition, although that number was significantly reduced by an African boycott, in protest at the continent not having an automatic qualification place.
+There were 14 places available in qualifying, assigned as follows: nine from Europe, three from South America, one from Asia and one from North and Central America.
+Hosts England and holders Brazil entered directly.
+The final stages were divided into four groups of four teams each, with the top two nations from each group advancing to the quarter-finals.
+The knock-out stages were to be decided by the drawing of lots if teams were level after 90 minutes and a further 30 minutes of extra-time, but fortunately this was not necessary.

 There was drama before a ball was kicked, when the Jules Rimet trophy was stolen in March from Westminster’s Methodist Central Hall, where it was on display as part of a stamp exhibition.
 Though the police followed up a ransom demand, and even made an arrest, the trophy was missing for a week before it was discovered by Pickles, a mixed Collie dog, while out walking in Upper Norwood, South London.
 His owner David Corbett collected a reward of nearly £5,000, while Pickles was named ‘Dog of the Year’, appeared on various TV programmes, and was invited to the England team’s celebratory banquet.
-Before then, the 1966 World Cup kicked off on Monday 11 July with the opening game between the hosts and Uruguay – a goalless draw which gave no hint of what was to come.
+Before then, the 1966 World Cup kicked off on Monday 11 July with the opening game between the hosts and Uruguay – a dour goalless draw which gave no hint of what was to come.

 Awesome!
 Its in fact amazing paragraph, I have got much clear idea regarding from this piece